IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/create-a-frontend-plugin.md

 plugins {
     // Apply the Gradle plugin to define the default frontends, menu items and services from
-    // TomTom IndiGO Platform and from all TomTom IndiGO Applications (from the appsuite).
+    // TomTom Digital Cockpit Platform and from all TomTom Digital Cockpit Applications (from the appsuite).
 The
     // default frontends, menu items and services are defined in groups.
 The groups are applied
     // to the IVI application configuration below. id("com.tomtom.ivi.product.defaults.core")